History of the Communist Party of the Soviet Union (Bolsheviks): Overview

 On 14 November, the Central Committee issued a resolution On Conduct of Party Propaganda in Connection with the Publication of the Short Course, stating it "ends all arbitrariness and confusion in the presentation of Party history" and turning the book into mandatory reading in the curriculum of all university students and attendants of party schools.
+The Comintern described the text as the "Encyclopedia of Marxism-Leninism".

+Generally speaking, the book characterized Lenin and Stalin as the ideologically correct Bolsheviks and that Party history was a struggle between this "correct" line and various "mistaken" lines.

 Until Stalin's death in March 1953, the Short Course was reprinted 301 times and had 42,816,000 copies issued in Russian alone.
 In addition, it was translated to 66 other languages.
 In Hungary, 530,000 copies were printed between 1948 and 1950.
 In Czechoslovakia, over 652,000 copies were printed from 1950 to 1954.
 It was the most widely disseminated work in Stalin's time and no communist publication broke its record until Quotations from Chairman Mao.

 In 1956, Nikita Khrushchev formally repudiated the Short Course in his "On the Cult of Personality and Its Consequences" speech.
 A new authoritative history of the party written by a team headed by Boris Ponomarev was published in 1962 under the name The History of the Communist Party of the Soviet Union.

 Changes in the text

 The version of the history of the party described in the first edition of 1938 was significantly changed to match Stalin's preferences and it changed during subsequent reprints, following the changes in party leadership.

-Veteran Bolshevik leaders like Nikolai Bukharin, Lev Kamenev, Alexei Rykov, Leon Trotsky and Grigory Zinovyev, who conflicted with Stalin and were killed in the late 1930s were described as "mensheviks" who from the very beginning "opposed Lenin and the Bolshevik party".
+Veteran Bolshevik leaders like Nikolai Bukharin, Lev Kamenev, Alexei Rykov, Leon Trotsky and Grigory Zinoviev, who conflicted with Stalin and were killed in the late 1930s were described as "mensheviks" who from the very beginning "opposed Lenin and the Bolshevik party".
 The names of Filipp Goloshchyokin and Nikolai Yezhov, initially described as "experienced leaders engaged in enlightening the Red Army" in 1938, were deleted from the book after both were arrested in 1939.

 Leszek Kołakowski described the "Short Course" as "perfect manual of false history and doublethink":

 Its lies and suppressions were too obvious to be overlooked by readers who had witnessed the events in question: all but the youngest party members knew who Trotsky was and how collectivization had taken place in Russia, but, obliged as they were to parrot the official version, they became co-authors of the new past and believers in it as party-inspired truth.
 If anyone challenged this truth on the basis of manifest experience, the indignation of the faithful was perfectly sincere.
 In this way Stalinism really produced the ‘new Soviet man’: an ideological schizophrenic, a liar who believed what he was saying, a man capable of incessant, voluntary acts of intellectual self- mutilation.